AndySomogyi/sbmlsolver/README.md

 RoadRunner is licensed for free as an open source programmatic library for use in other applications and as a standalone command line driven application.
 Its C++ API, C API, and Python APIs have comprehensive documentation.
-On Windows, OS X, and Linux binary files can be downloaded from the [Releases](https://github.com/sys-bio/roadrunner/releases) page, and the Python bindings can additionall be downloaded via pip.
+On Windows, OS X, and Linux binary files can be downloaded from the [Releases](https://github.com/sys-bio/roadrunner/releases) page, and the Python bindings can additionally be downloaded via pip.

 ## Docker images